 What to Know About Roofing Ventilation Before Winter Hits

 As Iowa’s characteristically short fall rolls in, it’s only prudent to start thinking about the next season down the line: winter.
-None of us like even speaking the dreaded w-word, but it’s critical for your home exterior’s wellbeing that you get your seasonal prep-work done, even this far ahead of time.
+None of us like even speaking the dreaded w-word, but it’s critical for your home exterior’s well-being to get your seasonal prep work done, even this far ahead of time.

-One thing that often flies under the radar when it comes to that, though, is your roof and its ventilation.
-Though it may or may not require attendance at the moment, if it’s left ailing throughout the colder months, your home could suffer some serious structural damage.
+One thing that often flies under the radar when it comes to that is your roof and its ventilation.
+Though it may or may not require attention at the moment, your home could suffer serious structural damage if it’s left ailing throughout the colder months.

 Haggerty Windows & Siding, providers of roof replacement services and roof repairs, discusses the importance of proper roof ventilation below—and what can happen if it’s neglected.

 The Basics on Roof Ventilation